alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging.basic.md

 # Principles

-For a series of one or more "messages" each which are comprised of "plaintext content and sensitive metadata" (PCASM) and which constitute a "conversation" amongst a set of "participants", to provide E2ESM will require:
+For a series of one or more "messages" each which are composed of "plaintext content and sensitive metadata" (PCASM) and which constitute a "conversation" amongst a set of "participants", to provide E2ESM will require: